 Debridement is when unhealthy or dead tissue around the wound area is removed.
-This is a weekly procedure completed by a wound care physician or a specialty trained nurse and only takes a few minutes.
+This is a weekly procedure completed by a wound care physician and only takes a few minutes.

 Hyperbaric Oxygen Therapy

-Hyperbaric oxygen therapy is used in conjunction with the treatments listed above for certain types of wounds.
-During the hyperbaric treatment, you will lie in a comfortable see-through chamber.
-You will first change into hospital attire and be asked to remove any items such as jewelry and hearing aides.
-The staff will let you know of any other prohibited items in the chamber.
-A locker will be provided for personal belongings, but please leave your valuables at home.
-During this time, you will have complete voice contact with the staff, you can watch TV, visit with a family member or just relax.
+Hyperbaric oxygen therapy is used in conjunction with other treatments for certain types of wounds.
+During the hyperbaric treatment, patients lie in a comfortable see-through chamber.
+During this time, you will have complete voice contact with the staff, you can watch TV or just relax.
 While in the chamber, you will breathe 100% oxygen, enabling your blood to carry 15 to 20 times the normal amount of oxygen.
-The high concentration of oxygen enables your body to function more efficiently and start to heal your wound and prevent further types of infection.
-The time for treatment is about two hours and is on a daily basis depending on your type of wound.
+The high concentration of oxygen allows your body to function more efficiently and start healing the wound as well as prevent further types of infection.
+The time for treatment is about two hours on a daily basis depending on the wound type.
 You are the most important part of your healing process.
 Keeping appointments and following directions clearly are critical to attaining a positive healing outcome.